yihaosun1124/yihaosun1124.github.io/_pages/about.md

 Prof. <a href="https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK" target="_blank">Yang Yu</a> without entrance examination, respectively.

 #### Research Interests
-My research interest is Reinforcement Learning (RL).
+My research interest is reinforcement learning (RL).
 Currently, I focus on offline reinforcement learning (Offline RL) and model-based reinforcement learning (MBRL).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.